 International graduate students studying in the US will need to learn how to ace specialized qualifying exams, too.
 These might include studying for the LSAT for students who want to study law in the US, studying for the GMAT for MBA programs or studying for the MCAT for students pursuing a career in medicine.

-For pre-med students, there are resources you can use, including MCAT prep courses, MCAT prep books and MCAT study guides.
+For pre-med students, there are resources you can use, including MCAT prep services, MCAT prep books and MCAT study guides.
 These are all highly specialized study aids, but are beneficial for international students to get comfortable with the US versions of pre-med or pre-law evaluations and how to prepare for them.

 If you’re a future international business student wondering how to get into Harvard Business School or other top-tier MBA programs in the US like Stanford, Kellogg or Wharton, you’ll need to take GMAT or GRE exams to qualify for admission.